Quix Streams

 Quix Streams is a cloud-native library for processing data in Kafka using pure Python.
 It’s designed to give you the power of a distributed system in a lightweight library by combining Kafka's low-level scalability and resiliency features with an easy-to-use Python interface.

-A WarpStream account - get access to WarpStream by registering on the sign-up page..
+A WarpStream account - get access to WarpStream by registering on the .

 A WarpStream cluster is up and running.